Are you mismanaging your credit with your significant other or anyone else?

 My Advice?
 Maintain Your Autonomy

 I advise people to avoid joint accounts prematurely (ie. before you tie the knot).
 At the same time, it’s a smart decision even after you’re married to have joint and separate accounts.
-That goes for banking and checking accounts, as well as credit accounts.
+That goes for personal banking and checking accounts, as well as credit accounts.
 I think all people–and women, especially–all of us should have credit maintained in our own names.

 I can’t begin to tell you how many times I’ve heard about women who’ve divorced and then all of the credit was listed in their spouse’s name, leaving her high-and-dry.
 This can make her vulnerable to having no credit or a “thin” credit file.